Dassault Mirage IV: Proposed export variants

-In 1963, the Australian government sought a replacement for the Royal Australian Air Force fleet of English Electric Canberra bombers, largely in response to the Indonesian Air Force's purchase of missile-armed Tupolev Tu-16 bombers.
+During 1963, the Australian government sought a replacement for the Royal Australian Air Force fleet of English Electric Canberra bombers, largely in response to the Indonesian Air Force's purchase of missile-armed Tupolev Tu-16 bombers.
 Dassault proposed a version of the Mirage IVA with Rolls-Royce Avon engines.
 Australian Air Marshall Frederick Scherger seriously considered purchase of the IVA in 1961 because it was considered to be proven hardware already in service (in contrast to the BAC TSR-2 which was still in development), before settling on the General Dynamics F-111C.
 The IVA was one of five aircraft types that were short listed for the role, but the F-111C was eventually selected.

 In April 1965, the British Government cancelled the TSR-2 reconnaissance-strike aircraft.
 However the operational requirement still existed, so in response, Hawker Siddeley offered the Buccaneer S.2, the Americans the General Dynamics F-111K, while, in July 1965, Dassault and British Aircraft Corporation (BAC) jointly proposed a modified Mirage IV.
 The Dassault/BAC aircraft, known as the Mirage IV* or Mirage IVS (S for Spey) would be re-engined with more powerful Rolls-Royce Spey turbofan engines with a total of 41700 lbf, larger (fuselage depth increased by 3 in, had an approximately 2 ft forward fuselage extension, and was to weigh 80000 lbs), and use avionics planned for the TSR-2, although BAC preferred the French Antilope radar.
 Although designed by Dassault, the production was to be carried out jointly between Dassault and its subcontractors (wing, mid-fuselage, and tail) and BAC (front and rear fuselage).
 The final assembly location was not determined before this proposal was rejected.
 The Mirage IV* was to carry a bombload of up to 20000 lbs.